xsrex/Year-9-Notes-FSL/_geo.md

 | Polar Continental | Northern Europe | cold & dry |
 | Arctic Maritime | Arctic Ocean | cold & wet |

-The most affecting weather in the UK is the polar maritime
+The most affecting weather in the UK is the polar maritime.